koher/try-swift-2016/try-swift.md

 ### Functional Operations for Optionals

-^ Fortunately, Swift provided functional ways for such cases.
+^ Fortunately, Swift provides functional ways for such cases.

 ^ `map` is useful for `square`,